dnaeon/cl-migratum/README.md

 ### Get Latest Migration

-You can use the following function to get the latest applied migration.
+You can use the `MIGRATUM:LATEST-MIGRATION` function to get the latest applied migration, e.g.

-* `MIGRATUM:LATEST-MIGRATION`

-The following expression will return the latest migration id.

 ``` common-lisp
 CL-USER> (migratum:migration-id (migratum:latest-migration *driver*))
 20200421180337
 ```

-The following predicate can be used to query whether there are any migrations applied.
+The `MIGRATUM:CONTAINS-APPLIED-MIGRATIONS-P` predicate can be used to query whether there are any migrations applied, e.g.

-* `MIGRATUM:CONTAINS-APPLIED-MIGRATIONS-P`

-For example:

 ``` common-lisp
 CL-USER> (migratum:contains-applied-migrations-p *driver*)